poseidon/kubelet/README.md

 ### kubectl

-`kubectl` (no dependencies) is also included for convenience (e.g. use pre-pulled Kubelet image to `kubectl delete node` on preemption)
+`kubectl` (no dependencies) is also included for convenience (e.g. use pre-pulled Kubelet image to `kubectl delete node` on preemption).